IndEcol/country_converter/JOSS/paper.md

 (@timmer_world_2012).

 Coco can be used in Python and also provides a command line interface.
-Examples of how to use coco in Matlab(c) are provided in the readme.
-An accompanying ipython notebook provides some instruction for advanced usage.
+Examples of how to use coco in Matlab(c) are provided in the Readme.
+An accompanying IPython notebook provides some instruction for advanced usage.

 # References